 And in the message exchange that followed, which I was grateful for because it prompted me to review things I say and mean, and practices I practice, I ended up sharing the fact that I sign, essentially, everything I create.
 And why I do.

-It’s not just what I show in my online shop or in galleries.
+It’s not just what I show in galleries.
 Not just what I put on Instagram.
 Not just what I consider “good enough.”
 But I sign works I create in my sketchbooks and journals, and wherever else, too.

 HERE’S WHY I SIGN EVERYTHING I CREATE

 Taking Ownership.
 Of the good, the bad and the meh.
 I own it.
 I take responsibility for the work.
 Whatever it has become, it’s mine and it’s part of my creative practice, my process of learning and growing.